Often when I speak with executives who are in job search, or planning one, the first thing they ask me is how their

 They’re woefully out-of-date on how their resume should look and read.

 You’ll note that I barely mention job boards here.
-For executives, especially at the c-suite and other top levels, this method yields dismal results and takes up too much time that would be better spent in networking.
+For executives, especially at the c-suite and other top levels, this method yields dismal results and takes up too much time.
+Your time is better spent in networking your way into companies and circumventing gatekeepers for at least a time, until you become somewhat known.

 1. A nicely formatted, visually appealing MSWord version.

 2. A PDF version so that formatting of the above will set up exactly as you meant it to.
 On the receiving end, the formatting on MSWord documents may shift.
 With a PDF, it won’t.

 3. A stripped down, barely formatted text or ATS-friendly version to make it through Applicant Tracking Systems.
 This can be created as a Word document.